 Test driving a car is one of the most important things you can do before taking the plunge and buying the vehicle.
 Not only does it let you get a feel for the new car and decide if it's a good fit for your needs and tastes, but it will also allow you to spot any potential issues it has before you lay down your cash.

-For those looking to learn how to test drive a car, and what checks to make on the vehicle before purchasing, we have put together a detailed and helpful animated video which touches on all of the areas you should check when test driving a car.
+For those looking to upgrade their car and want to learn how to test drive a car, and what checks to make on the vehicle before purchasing, we have put together a detailed and helpful animated video which touches on all of the areas you should check when test driving a car.

 Checks to Make When Test Driving a Car